EdgeEX — Course options overview

 • Lock course after target date.

 Start dates and target dates work the same way in EdgeEX as they do in heritage Edgenuity.
-However, EdgeEX has additional options related to locking courses before and after the Start and Target Dates.
+However, EdgeEX has additional options related to locking courses before and after the Start and Target Dates:

 • Lock course before start date.